It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Sly learns the "Spire Jump" in the first game, a move that specifically lets him land on small points.
 The fact that there are random lines going across gaps that just happen to have said points is remarkable, but all the others he can simply run across.

-- You have to wonder why Dr. Robotnik decides to fill his factories with rings, springs and item monitors...
+- One have to wonder why Dr. Eggman decides to fill his bases with rings, springs and item monitors...